schnapster/SqlSauce/discord-entities/README.md

 ## TODOs

 - static getters should not load the entity and instead look up the field by a direct query
-- provide better support for mass syncing data on shard creation. this would allow this to be used as a full cache of discord entities
 - indices?